KEO-cls-eedi/specification/doc/clseedi.md

 # Transport

 MQTT shall be used to exchange messages between the backend and a local device.
-Two topics shall be used to transmit messages:
+Two distinct topics shall be used to transmit messages:

-* one topic for messages from the backend to the local device, e.g. `clseedi/localdevice/27fd7a91-ea48-46bf-adcf-1007e48ea08e` where the last part is a unique identifier of the local device
+* one topic for messages from the backend to the local device
-* one topic for messages from the local device to the backend, e.g. `clseedi/backend`
+* one topic for messages from the local device to the backend

-Details on the topic structure remain to be defined.
+This specification does not dictate specific topics. **Close coordination between the backend and the operators of local devices to find a suitable and matching scheme for topics is necessary for each deployment in which CLS.EEDI is to be used**.

+## Example topic scheme

+Assuming we have a backend and two local devices:

+* Device A with a unique identifier `A`
+* Device B with a unique identifier `B`

+The backend wants to send messages to either of those devices.
+When receiving messages the backend needs to be able to identify which local device has sent the message.
+Topics can be chosen accordingly.

+The backend subscribes to `clseedi/from-localdevice/+` to receive messages from both devices.
+For sending, the backend can publish to `clseedi/to-localdevice/A` and `clseedi/to-localdevice/B`.
+Device A subscribes to `clseedi/to-localdevice/A` and publishes to `clseedi/from-localdevice/A`.
+Device B subscribes to `clseedi/to-localdevice/B` and publishes to `clseedi/from-localdevice/B`.

+@startuml
+rectangle "Device A" as A
+rectangle "Device B" as B
+cloud Backend

+Backend  -l-> A : clseedi/to-localdevice/A
+Backend  -r-> B : clseedi/to-localdevice/B
+Backend <-l-  A : clseedi/from-localdevice/A
+Backend <-r-  B : clseedi/from-localdevice/B
+@enduml

 # Data Model

 The data model is defined in the form of JSON schemas.
 Each type (`control`, `state`, `read`) is defined in a distinct file.
 Two additional files hold everything together:

 * [message.schema.json](message.schema.json) defines the general structure of a CLS.EEDI message.
 It refers to the distinct payload schemas based on the message type.
 * [definitions.schema.json](definitions.schema.json) defines reusable data types.
 The payload schemas refer to these type definitions.

 The payload types are explained in the following sections.

 ## Control

 A control message allows the backend to communicate its desires to the local device.
 Take a look at the schema and some examples to get started:

 * [schema](clseedi/de.keo-connectivity.clseedi.control.schema.json)
 * examples